-- (a) Supervisory employees hired prior to July 15, 2009, who retire from active service with the City who have ten (10) or more years of credited service in the Pension Plan and are age 55 or older or have twenty-five (25) years of credited service regardless of age, will have the option of continuing under the City's health insurance plan. - (1) Employees hired prior to March 6, 2007, shall have their individual and dependent health premiums paid by the City. - (2) Employees hired between March 6, 2007 and December 31, 2007, shall be eligible to continue individual and dependent health coverage upon retirement.
+- (a) Professional employees hired prior to July 15, 2009, who retire from active service with the City who have ten (10) or more credited years of service in the Pension Plan and are age 55 or older or have twenty-five (25) years of credited service regardless of age, will have the option of continuing under the City's health insurance plan. - (1) Employees hired prior to March 6, 2007, shall have their individual and dependent health premiums paid by the City. - (2) Employees hired between March 6, 2007 and December 31, 2007, shall be eligible to continue individual and dependent health coverage upon retirement.
 They will contribute at the same rate as if they were an active employee for single coverage and they will contribute 50% of the premium equivalent for dependents. - (3) Employees hired on or after January 1, 2008 but prior to July 15, 2009, shall be eligible to continue individual and dependent health coverage upon retirement.
-They will contribute at the same rate as if they were an active employee for single coverage and they will contribute 100% of the premium equivalent for dependents. - (b) Employees hired on or after July 15, 2009 but prior to the ratification date of this 2015-2018 agreement, who retire from active service with the City with ten (10) or more years of credited service in the Pension Plan and are age 60 or older, or are age 57 with at least twenty-five (25) years of credited service, or who have thirty (30) years of credited service regardless of age, will have the option of continuing under the City's health insurance plan.
 They will contribute at the same rate as if they were an active employee for single coverage and they will contribute 100% of the premium equivalent for dependents.
-Additionally, such employees who continue on the City's plan during retirement shall contribute 100% of the single premium equivalent upon reaching Medicare eligibility.

-- (c) All employees hired on or after the ratification date of this 2015-2018 agreement shall have the option of continuing under the City's health insurance plan upon retirement; however, they shall be responsible for the entire cost of the premium. - (d) Members cannot buy time for a qualifying event.
-Dental and/or vision coverage may be continued upon retirement, provided the full designated premium is paid by the retiree. - (e) Supervisory employees who retire with a duty related or non-duty related disability also have the option of continuing under the City's health insurance.
+- (b) Members cannot buy time for a qualifying event.
+Dental and/or vision coverage may be continued upon retirement for the retiree and eligible dependents, provided the full designated premium is paid. - (c) Employees hired on or after July 15, 2009 but prior to the ratification date of this 2015-2018 Agreement, who retire from active service with the City with ten (10) or more years of credited service in the Pension Plan and are age 60 or older, or are age 57 with at least twenty-five (25) years of credited service, or who have thirty (30) years of credited service regardless of age, will have the option of continuing under the City's health insurance plan.
+They will contribute at the same rate as if they were an active employee for single coverage and they will contribute 100% of the premium equivalent for dependents.
+Additionally, such employees who continue on the City's plan during retirement shall contribute 100% of the single premium equivalent upon reaching Medicare eligibility. - (d) All employees hired on or after the ratification date of this 2015-2018 agreement shall have the option of continuing under the City's health insurance plan upon retirement; however, they shall be responsible for the entire cost of the premium. - (e) Professional employees who retire with a duty related or non-duty related disability also have the option of continuing under the City's health insurance.
 Employees receiving duty disability will receive health insurance for themselves and eligible dependents at no cost.
-Only employees hired prior to the ratification date of this 2015-2018 agreement receiving non-duty disability will receive health insurance for themselves and eligible dependents at no cost provided they have ten (10) years of credited service prior to retirement. - (e) Upon the death of the retiree, the spouse may continue coverage for the duration which the spouse maintains full payment of the designated health and/or dental premiums.
+Only employees hired prior to the ratification date of this 2015-2018 agreement receiving non-duty disability will receive health insurance for themselves and eligible dependents at no cost provided they have ten (10) years of credited service prior to retirement. - (e) Upon the death of the retiree, the employee's spouse may continue coverage for the duration which the spouse maintains full payment of the designated health and/or dental premiums.

-Section 8: Supervisory employees shall be provided with term life insurance of \$100,000 with double indemnity provision with all premium costs paid by the City.
+Section 8: Professional employees shall be provided with term life insurance of \$100,000 with double indemnity provision with all premium costs paid by the City.
 Employees shall have the option of purchasing additional term life insurance, if allowable within the City's plan.
 Active employees will be covered under the basic life insurance policy and have the option to purchase coverage under supplemental policies if chosen.
 Participants will be subject to the terms and conditions of the policy.